How this $46 billion ‘buy now pay later’ company could be screwing you

 Lenders primarily focus on consumer goods such as clothing and cosmetics, which are typically the subject of impulse buys.
 Focusing on products related to physical appearance, and targeting a particular age group, could shift social norms regarding consumption within the demographic, making higher value clothing items the norm.
 Once established, such norms are difficult to avoid.

-These lenders also take advantage of “loss aversion“—the universal human tendency to prefer avoiding losses to acquiring equivalent gains.
+These lenders also take advantage of loss aversion—the universal human tendency to prefer avoiding losses to acquiring equivalent gains.
 They do this by promoting their services as a way for online shoppers to order multiple items and then return those they don’t like.
 Because of the bias, shoppers may not return products once they have them at home—even if that was their original intention.

 Thank you, Aristotle